 Even picking a perfect bracket to the Sweet 16 is extremely difficult at 282 trillion-to-1.
 The odds of picking a perfect Final Four come in at just over 2.8 quintillion-to-1.
 So, good luck with that!

 Again, these odds are assuming each team in each match up has a 50/50 chance to win.
 We know from tournament history that is not the case, however, it does show just how difficult it is to achieve perfection.

 You can check out my article on how each seed has done in the first two rounds of the NCAA Tournament to help you get a head start.
-Here is my bracket for the 2017 NCAA Tournament as I shoot for perfection.
-To do so, I’ll need to pick all 63 games right (excluding play-in games).
+I’ll post my bracket here once the bracket is complete.